Best 2 Year Old Gifts for Boys or Girls

-I also like this set, which contains less numbers and letters, but has an additional 52 magnets of objects for each letter of the alphabet.
+I also like this set as a gift for 2 year olds, which contains less numbers and letters, but has an additional 52 magnets of objects for each letter of the alphabet.

 The magnets are also made of plastic and not foam.
 There are also 2 activity e-books.
 Those are the major differences.

 Depending on your preferences, either set might be ideal for you.